In this guide we’ll look at the best cafetieres.

 What is the Best Cafetiere?

 CHECK PRICE →

 Topolek Cafetiere French Press Coffee Maker Review

-The best cafetiere for coffee is Topolek French Press thanks to its excellent quality, ease of use and value for money.
 This cafetiere has a double wall construction for maximum heat retention, and a 3 layer filter to help track the smallest coffee grounds.

 With a capacity of up to 8 cups of coffee, this cafetiere is ideal for events or having friends over.
 The volume markings inside the pot mean no coffee goes to waste, and it’s made from 304 grade stainless steel to give it long-lasting shine and durability, while also being resistant to rust.

 With everything you need to start making delicious coffee, including a measuring scoop, 2 mixing spoons and 3 stainless steel screens, this simple cafetiere ticks all the boxes.

 Cafe Ole Double Walled Straight Sided Cafetiere Review

 The Cafe Ole Double Walled Cafetiere is up there as the best stainless steel cafetiere thanks to its intricate construction and huge 1500ml capacity.
 This cafetiere can brew up to 12 cups of coffee!
 The double walled body and lid will keep the coffee hot while the exterior stays cool.